 Kettle & Fire Grass-Fed Beef Chili with Beans

 While the Kettle & Fire Beef Chili with Beans is technically “boxed” and not “canned,” we would be doing you a huge disservice if we omitted it from the list based on that criterion alone.
-Not only is this chili delicious, hearty, and loaded with protein from grass-fed beef, it’s also made with high-quality ingredients, like bone broth (which provides some collagen), organic tomatoes, organic kidney beans, and organic jalapeño peppers.
+Not only is this chili delicious, hearty, and loaded with protein from grass-fed beef, it’s also made with high-quality ingredients, like bone broth and organic tomatoes, kidney beans, and jalapeño peppers.

-It’s also sweetened only with organic honey, rather than the refined sugar you’ll find in other canned chilis, so even though there’s some added sugar, you can feel comfortable knowing it came from a good place.
+It’s also sweetened only with organic honey, rather than the refined sugar you’ll find in other canned chilis, giving it a slightly sweet taste that isn't overwhelming.